 This will display all the available settings related to the macOS firewall.
 Choose the settings you want to configure and exit the settings picker.

-- Assign the macOS firewall profile to an Entra security group containing macOS devices.
+- Assignments: Click on Add groups and select an Entra security group containing macOS devices.

 Sync Intune Policies